DPotoyan/Chem324/_sources/ch01/note02.md

 ### The black body radiation distribution function

-- The black body radiation distribution function  describes the amount of spectral radiance at a given wavelength (or frequency) for a black body in thermal equilibrium.
-This distribution function is governed by Planck's law of black-body radiation.
+- assuming that the energy of an oscillator is quantized, Planck showed that the cor- rect thermodynamic relation for the average energy is

-$$\langle E\rangle  = \Big[ \frac{1}{e^{\frac{h\nu}{ kT}} - 1}\Big] $$
+$$\langle E \rangle = \Big[ \frac{1}{e^{\frac{h\nu}{ kT}} - 1}\Big] $$

-Now the enerdy distribution of radiation becomes:
+We see that in uniform value $kT$ given by classical mechanics energy of oscillators is distributed with distirbution function tending to zero in the high frequency limit.
+Planck's expression thus resolves ultraviolet catastrophe!

 $$ \rho_{\nu}(T) = \frac{8\pi \nu^2}{c^3} \cdot \Big[\frac{1}{e^{\frac{h\nu}{kT}} - 1} \Big]$$

-Both these functions describe the intensity distribution of black body radiation across the electromagnetic spectrum.

 You can also express distribution of energy in terms of wavelength by making the subsittion $\lambda = \frac{c}{\nu}$ obtaining:

 $$ \rho_{\lambda}(T) = \frac{8 \pi hc}{\lambda^5} \cdot \Big[ \frac{1}{e^{\frac{hc}{\lambda kT}} - 1}\Big]$$

+- The expressions for $\rho_{lambda}(T)d\lambda$ havs units of energy per volume and is referred as energy density of radiation.
+By integrating over entire spectrum one can obtain total energy of radiation per volume!

+> In some books you may also find black body radiation characterized in terms of radiation flux which is a radiation measrued per unit wavelength and per unit solid angle $B_{\lambda} = \frac{c}{4\pi}  \cdot \rho_{\lambda}$

 ### Wien's displacement law

-This function peaks at a wavelength $\lambda_{max} $ that is inversely proportional to the temperature.
+The energy density peaks at a wavelength $\lambda_{max} $ which is inversely proportional to the temperature.
 This relationship is described by Wien's displacement law:

 $ \lambda_{max} = \frac{b}{T} $